SNMartin1/solo-project/README.md

 # Game Vault

-A Board Game Library for users to keep track of their library of board games, track gaming stats, and gaming sessions.
+The Game Vault is a full stack application for users to keep track of their library of board games, track gaming stats, and gaming sessions.

 ## Built With